open-telemetry/opentelemetry.io/content/en/blog/2024/integrate-datadog-traces-into-otel-stack/index.md

   APIOTel <-- communication --> APIDD
 ```

-To set up our OpenTelemetry Collector with this receiver, we need to use the
+To set up your OpenTelemetry Collector with this receiver, you must use the
 [OTel Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib)
-version and add
+distribution and add
 [the `datadog` receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/datadogreceiver/README.md)
 in the configuration file: